cisagov/ScubaGear/baselines/teams.md

 ### Policies

 #### MS.TEAMS.1.1v1
-External participants SHOULD NOT be enabled to request control of shared desktops or windows.
+External meeting participants SHOULD NOT be enabled to request control of shared desktops or windows.

 - _Rationale:_ There is risk in granting an external participant control of a shared screen because the participant could potentially perform unauthorized actions on the shared screen.
 This policy reduces that risk by removing the ability of an external participant to request control.
 However, if agency has a legitimate use case to grant this control, it may be done on a 'as-needed' basis.
 - _Last modified:_ July 2023